outdreamer/build-a-cure/docs/tasks/function_to_do.md

         [0019] Fig. 3 is a diagram of example components of one or more devices of FIG. 2.
         [0020] Fig. 4 General Execution Workflow is an overview of an example process 400 for implementing problem-solving automation workflows in steps 402 - 410, from initial problem formatting to solution matching to solution application & analysis.

-  - organize interface analysis logic definitions

-  - add functions from workflows & analysis (to do list, questions answered, problems solved, interface definition & functions) as files in functions/ folder
-    - resolve duplicate functions
-    - organize into primary core functions & list sample parameters (like objects to identify for the identify function)

   - using set theory in query operations:
     - edges as core organizing/formatting operations (find/apply) & interfaces (connecting/explanatory concepts/functions)
     https://en.wikipedia.org/wiki/Hypergraph

-  - function to translate interface query logic into interface language (combination of core functions (find/build) & other core components)

   - AI that identifies complexity requiring other structures to be added/embedded in analysis network
     - example: identifying a 'map' structure to store a set of definitions (like to contain a language/dependency graph), and a 'filter' structure to store a set of standards (like to standardize to that language)